Production of The Batman (film): Early work and initial plans from Ben Affleck

 Ben Affleck was initially set to star in and develop The Batman before exiting due to several factors.

 Ben Affleck was cast in August 2013 to portray the DC Comics character Bruce Wayne / Batman in multiple films set in the DC Extended Universe (DCEU) media franchise.
 He made his debut in Batman v Superman: Dawn of Justice (2016), before appearing in Suicide Squad (2016) and Justice League (2017).
-In October 2014, Warner Bros. revealed plans for a standalone Batman film starring Affleck, and he was in negotiations to direct and co-write the screenplay with Geoff Johns by July 2015.
+In October 2014, Warner Bros.
+Pictures revealed plans for a standalone Batman film starring Affleck, and he was in negotiations to direct and co-write the screenplay with Geoff Johns by July 2015.
 Production was expected to begin after Affleck finished work on Live by Night (2016).
 Affleck and Johns finished the first draft in March 2016.
 Set after the events of Batman v Superman and Justice League, the script told an original story inspired by comic book elements, an approach that Affleck compared to director Zack Snyder's Batman v Superman story, with specific influence from Arkham Asylum: A Serious House on Serious Earth (1989) and "Knightfall" (1992–1994) as well as the video game Batman: Arkham Asylum (2009).
 Cinematographer Robert Richardson, who was attached early in development, confirmed that the script was primarily set in Arkham Asylum.
 It featured Slade Wilson / Deathstroke orchestrating a breakout at Arkham to tire Batman and make him vulnerable, before fighting him in the streets of Gotham City during the climax.
 Batgirl was planned to appear and help Batman.
 Johns said the film would also explore the death of Robin, which was hinted at in Batman v Superman.